Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 Weaning from the ventilator can occur as respiratory status improves.
 The infant can be weaned by lowering

 Very low-birth-weight infants may benefit from the addition of a methylxanthine (eg, aminophylline, theophylline, caffeine) during the weaning process.
-Methylxanthines are CNS-mediated respiratory stimulants that increase ventilatory effort and may reduce apneic and bradycardic episodes that may interfere with successful weaning.
+Methylxanthines are central nervous system–mediated respiratory stimulants that increase ventilatory effort and may reduce apneic and bradycardic episodes that may interfere with successful weaning.
 Caffeine is the preferred agent because it is better tolerated, easier to give, safer, and requires less monitoring.

-ECMO is contraindicated in infants < 34 wk, < 2 kg, or both because of the risk of intraventricular hemorrhage with systemic heparinization.
+ECMO is contraindicated in infants < 34 weeks, < 2 kg, or both because of the risk of intraventricular hemorrhage with systemic heparinization.